All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I Split My Dose Into Two Smaller Injections?

 No. Ozempic pens are designed to deliver specific doses, and splitting a weekly dose into two smaller injections changes the pharmacokinetic profile.
 The medication is engineered to provide steady blood levels over 7 days from a single injection.
-Splitting the dose could result in subtherapeutic levels at the end of the week and is not supported by clinical evidence.
+Splitting the dose could result in subtherapeutic levels at the end of the week and isn't supported by clinical evidence.

 Does It Matter What Time of Day I Inject?

 There's no clinical evidence that injection timing significantly affects Ozempic's efficacy.
-However, many patients prefer morning injections since any nausea side effects are more manageable during the active part of the day.
+But many patients prefer morning injections since any nausea side effects are more manageable during the active part of the day.
 Others prefer evening injection so they can sleep through any initial GI discomfort.
 The most important thing is consistency: pick a time that works for your schedule and stick with it each week.

 What If I Need Surgery While on Ozempic?